-Although dental fillings are routinely performed, patients don’t generally question about the material being used in the procedure.
+Although dental fillings are routinely performed, patients don’t generally question the material being used in the procedure.
 Instead, they consider the treatment as routine.
 However, it is vital for every patient to know their best options and which material will suit their smile.

 Previously, silver amalgam filling used to be widely available and was considered as the patient’s first choice.
 But today, most dentists prefer to use composite resin as the primary material in dental fillings.

 The filling contains mercury, which takes up 50% of the compound to help bind the metals together, ultimately providing a strong, long-lasting filling.
-When mercury in filling is combined with other metals, the mercury forms a stable and steady compound.
+When the mercury in the filling is combined with other metals, the mercury forms a stable and steady compound.
 Colored fillings are also known as ceramic and porcelain.

 As discussed earlier, amalgam fillings have been in the market for 150 years and hence have established a trustworthy reputation amongst patients and dentists.
 This type of filling is comparatively less expensive and offers much longer-lasting results, provided that you’re properly taking care of it.

-Generally it can last up to 15 years.
+Generally, it can last up to 15 years.
 This is simply due to the metal alloy in the filling, which offers stronger and firmer resistance to damage.
 Amalgam filling has the ability to go hard very quickly, which makes this treatment less stressful for special needs patients or kids.

 Having said that, amalgam filling can become quite embarrassing for people because of its visibility and noticeable quality.
 You can easily view an amalgam filling from a distance as its silver shiny color is hard to miss and with the passing time, it can cause the tooth to change its color to slightly grayish and dull.

-Regardless of all the benefits amalgam filling has to offer, in recent years, it has developed a bad reputation because of the presence of mercury.
+Regardless of all the benefits amalgam filling has to offer, it has developed a bad reputation in recent years because of the presence of mercury.
 Mercury usage in products has been discouraged by doctors due to patients showing signs of allergies and sensitivities.